sammosummo/sammosummo.github.io/about.md

 ![](https://sammosummo.github.io/assets/images/photos/me1.jpg)

-I was born in [Wigan](https://en.wikipedia.org/wiki/Wigan), a medium-sized town in the North of England perhaps best known for its innaccurately named [wharf](https://en.wikipedia.org/wiki/Wigan_Pier) and the [voracious consumption of meat pies by its inhabitants](https://www.independent.co.uk/news/long_reads/british-pie-week-2018-wigan-pooles-potato-steak-kidney-onion-cheese-a8242376.html), as the following image illustrates:
+I was born in [Wigan](https://en.wikipedia.org/wiki/Wigan), a medium-sized town in the North of England perhaps best known for its inaccurately named [wharf](https://en.wikipedia.org/wiki/Wigan_Pier) and the [voracious consumption of meat pies by its inhabitants](https://www.independent.co.uk/news/long_reads/british-pie-week-2018-wigan-pooles-potato-steak-kidney-onion-cheese-a8242376.html), as the following image illustrates:

 ![](https://sammosummo.github.io/assets/images/photos/piebarm.jpg)

-Wigan is also home to [Wigan Athletic Football Club](https://en.wikipedia.org/wiki/Wigan_Athletic_F.C.) — I don’t support them, but that’s only because I don’t follow football at all — who in 2012 both won the FA Cup and were relagated [in same season](https://en.wikipedia.org/wiki/2012–13_FA_Cup).
+Wigan is also home to [Wigan Athletic Football Club](https://en.wikipedia.org/wiki/Wigan_Athletic_F.C.) — I don’t support them, but that’s only because I don’t follow football at all — who in 2012 both won the FA Cup and were relegated [in same season](https://en.wikipedia.org/wiki/2012–13_FA_Cup).

-I recieved my undergraduate degree, Masters and PhD in Psychology from the [University of York](https://en.wikipedia.org/wiki/2012–13_FA_Cup), all under the supervision of Peter Bailey.
+I received my undergraduate degree, Masters and PhD in Psychology from the [University of York](https://en.wikipedia.org/wiki/2012–13_FA_Cup), all under the supervision of Peter Bailey.
 Peter is the supine participant in the image below.
 The other guy is a much younger me.
 My thesis was about individual differences in pitch perception.

 ![](https://sammosummo.github.io/assets/images/photos/me2.jpg)